Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/design/technical-design.md

 ## Data Stores

-Data store components are about storing data in a way that is appropriate for the type of analysis being performed.
-The data storage type being used drives the types of queries that can be performed and the type of information that can be derived.
-By using the hub and spoke model with Kafka as the hub, EOP can stay agnostic of the data stores that are used, rahter than tying the solution to a specific type of analysis.
+Multiple data store components may be used to allow modelling and querying based on the type analysis required.

+Using a Hub and Spoke model allows the EOP to remain agnostic of the data store solutions used now and in the future.

 Example Data store components: